 Pick the box of the data you are given in the problem and follow the steps toward the box containing what you are asked for in the problem.

-Start from the box labeled "mole" and move (to the right) to the box labeled "atoms."
+Start from the box labeled "Moles of Substance" and move (to the right) to the box labeled "Number of Atoms or Molecules."
 What do you have to do to get there?
 That's right - multiply by Avogadro's Number.

 The unit on Avogadro's Number might look a bit weird.
 It is mol¯1 and you would say "per mole" out loud.
 The question then is WHAT per mole?

-The answer is it depends on the problem.
+The answer is that it depends on the problem.
 In the first example, I used iron, an element.
 Almost all elements come in the form of individual atoms, so the correct numerator with most elements is "atoms."
-(I will leave you to figure out the exceptions.)
+(The exceptions would be the diatomic elements plus P4 and S8.)

-So, doing the calculation and rounding off to three sig figs, we get 2.71 x 1023 mol¯1 atoms.
+So, doing the calculation and rounding off to three sig figs, we get 2.71 x 1023 atoms.
 Notice "atoms" never gets written until the end.
 It is assumed to be there in the case of elements.
-If you wrote Avogadro's Number with the unit atoms/mole in the problem, you would be correct.
+If you wrote Avogadro's Number with the unit atoms/mol in the problem, you would be correct.

 The same type of discussion applies to substances which are molecular in nature, such as water.
-So the numerator I use here is "molecule" and the problem answer is 1.20 x 1023 molecules.
+So the numerator I would use in example #2 is "molecule" and the answer is 1.20 x 1023 molecules.